lukaswoj/ee-homework/ReadMe.md

 * Introduce secrets management
 * Introduce support for private docker registry
 * Extract base build image into separate creation process so we limit calls like "go get"
+* Make sure to introduce PodAntiAffinity for non-DEV scenarios to prevent our app multiple PODS from being provisioned on same NODE.